-Rationale for Developing Endoglin Antibodies to Treat Cancer, Wet AMD and Fibrotic Diseases
+Rationale for Developing Endoglin Antibodies to Treat Cancer and Wet AMD

 We focus on developing antibodies that target the endoglin receptor.
 Endoglin is a protein that is overexpressed on endothelial cells, the cells that line the interior surface of blood vessels, when they experience hypoxia, which is a condition characterized by inadequate oxygen supply.
 Endoglin allows endothelial cells to proliferate in a hypoxic environment and is required for angiogenesis.
 These properties render endoglin an attractive target for the treatment of diseases that require angiogenesis, including solid cancers and wet AMD, especially in combination with VEGF inhibitors.
-Endoglin is also expressed on fibroblasts, the cells that mediate fibrosis, and is a key contributor to the development of fibrosis.
-Finally, endoglin is also expressed on activated macrophages.

 We believe the endoglin pathway serves as the dominant escape pathway that allows continued angiogenesis despite inhibition of the VEGF pathway.
-We believe that a combination of VEGF and endoglin inhibitors may have application in wet AMD as well as a number of oncology indications where VEGF inhibitors are currently approved by regulatory authorities.
+We believe that a combination of VEGF and our endoglin antibodies may have application in wet AMD as well as a number of oncology indications where VEGF inhibitors are currently approved by regulatory authorities.
 Tumor types for which VEGF inhibitors have been approved include colorectal cancer, gastrointestinal stromal tumor, glioblastoma, hepatocellular carcinoma, lung cancer, neuroendocrine tumors, renal cell carcinoma, soft tissue sarcoma, ovarian cancer and thyroid cancer.